-a.
-Direct obligations of the United States government; U.S. Treasury Bills, U.S. Treasury Notes, U.S. Treasury Bonds, and U.S. Treasury Strips (book entry U.S. Treasury securities whose coupon has been removed).

-b.
-Debentures or discount notes issued by, guaranteed by, or for which the credit of any Federal Agencies and Instrumentalities is pledged for payment.
-Principal-only and interest-only mortgage backed securities and collateralized mortgage obligations and real estate mortgage investment conduits are expressly prohibited.
+- a.
+Direct obligations of the United States government; U.S. Treasury Bills, U.S. Treasury Notes, U.S. Treasury Bonds, and U.S. Treasury Strips (book entry U.S. Treasury securities whose coupon has been removed). - b.
+Debentures or discount notes issued by, guaranteed by, or for which the credit of any Federal Agencies and Instrumentalities, including the Federal Home Loan Banks, is pledged for payment.
+Principal-only and interest-only mortgage backed securities and collateralized mortgage obligations and real estate mortgage investment conduits are expressly prohibited. - c.

-c.
 Bonds or other interest bearing obligations of which the principal and interest are guaranteed by the full faith and credit of the United States government, including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation.
-Principal-only and interest-only mortgage backed securities and collateralized mortgage obligations and real estate mortgage investment conduits are expressly prohibited.
+Principal-only and interest-only mortgage backed securities and collateralized mortgage obligations and real estate mortgage investment conduits are expressly prohibited. - d.

-d.
 Certificates of Deposit and other evidences of deposit at a financial institution that, a) has its main office or a branch office in Texas and is guaranteed or insured by the Federal Deposit Insurance Corporation or its successor, b) is secured by obligations in a manner and amount provided by law for deposits of the City, or c) is placed through a broker or depository institution that has its main office or a branch office in Texas that meets the requirements of the PFIA.
 All deposits exceeding the FDIC insurance limits shall be collateralized as required by Section 2-57 Selection of Depositories.

-e.
-Local government investment pools organized under the Interlocal Cooperation Act that meet the requirements of the PFIA and have been specifically approved and authorized by the City Council.

-f.
-Direct obligations of the State of Texas or its agencies.
+- e.
+Local government investment pools organized under the Interlocal Cooperation Act that meet the requirements of the PFIA and have been specifically approved and authorized by the City Council. - f.
+Direct obligations of the State of Texas or its agencies, and obligations of agencies, counties, cities, and other political subdivisions of the State of Texas rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent. - g.

-g.
 No load "government" money market mutual funds that meet the requirements of the PFIA.
-Money market mutual funds must maintain an AAA, or equivalent rating from at least one nationally recognized rating agency; and be specifically approved by the City Council or purchased through the City's primary depository as an overnight investment tool.
+Money market mutual funds must maintain an AAAm, or equivalent rating from at least one nationally recognized rating agency; and be specifically approved by the City Council or purchased through the City's primary depository as an overnight investment tool. - h.

-h.
 Repurchase agreements entered into in compliance with the PFIA.